Drallas/Pod-Request-Access---Landing-Page/README.md

 - View the optimal layout depending on their device's screen size
 - See hover states for interactive elements
 - Receive an error message when the form is submitted if:
-  - The `Email address` field is empty should show "Oops!
-Please add your email"
+  - The `Email address` field is empty should show "**Oops!
+Please add your email**"
-  - The email is not formatted correctly should show "Oops!
-Please check your email"
+  - The email is not formatted correctly should show "**Oops!
+Please check your email**"

 ### Screenshot